quicbit-js/qb-standard/readme.md

 ### qb-standard-80

-qb-standard but with even lower test thresholds
+qb-standard with even lower test thresholds.
+For applications that are not shared as libraries and are not critical to a business this lower test threshold might be suitable.
+There is no qb-standard that accepts test levels below 75%.

     80%                              OK                           (green)
     Below 80%                        Caution - missing coverage   (yellow)